pnp/PnP-Sites-Core/Core/Documentation.md

 #### ClientContextExtensions_Clone_Url_of_the_site_is_required_
 Looks up a localized string similar to Url of the site is required..
 #### ClientContextExtensions_ExecuteQueryRetry
 Looks up a localized string similar to CSOM request frequency exceeded usage limits.
-Sleeping for {0} seconds before retrying..
+Sleeping for {0} milliseconds before retrying..
+#### ClientContextExtensions_ExecuteQueryRetryException
+Looks up a localized string similar to ExecuteQuery threw following exception: {0}..
 #### Exception_Message_EmptyString_Arg
 Looks up a localized string similar to The passed argument is a zero-length string or contains only whitespace..
 #### FeatureExtensions_ActivateSiteCollectionFeature